chikuku/chikuku.github.io/README.md

-# Annie Chen's Personal Portfolio Website
+# Annie's Personal Portfolio Website

 Welcome!
 This site showcases my working experience and my love for turning whimsical ideas into real-world products from 0 to 1.
 It’s a static-first website with an embedded, LLM-powered AI chatroom.
 The site shows how I connect market/user research, data analysis, and lean AI prototypes before scaling to production.